McLeod Creek

 McLeod Creek is a 9.0 mi northwards-flowing stream that begins 1.3 mi southwest of Park City, Utah on the east side of the summit of the Wasatch Range.
-It is one of the upper reaches of the East Canyon Creek watershed in Summit County, Utah, which flows to the Weber River ad ultimately the Great Salt Lake.
+It is one of the upper reaches of the East Canyon Creek watershed in Summit County, Utah, which flows to the Weber River and ultimately the Great Salt Lake.

 History

 McLeod Creek is probably named for long-time Park City miner and prospector John McLeod, who resided in "The Park" for about 30 years and died at age 67 in 1911.

 Watershed and course

 McLeod Creek begins on the slopes of the Park City Mountain Resort between Crescent Ridge and Treasure Hill and flows northeast through Park City, Utah.
 As the two creeks pass north through Park City there is a low topographic divide with McLeod Creek to the west and Silver Creek to the east.
 Silver Creek is joined by a tributary from Thaynes Canyon in the city then proceeds north, whereas Silver Creek turns east to eventually join the upper Weber River at Wanship, Utah.
 As Silver Creek passes north around the west side of Quarry Mountain, it passes beneath Utah State Route 224, the location of many vehicle-wildlife collisions.
 SR224 has been identified as fifth-worst highway in the state for with 2.97 vehicle-wildlife collisions per mile.

 Silver Creek then passes further north through the Snyderville Basin east of Snyderville, Utah, and then through Parleys Park towards Interstate 80.
 Shortly after crossing north beneath I80, it is joined on the right by a smaller stream named Kimball Creek, and this confluence forms the source of East Canyon Creek, a tributary of the Weber River, and ultimately, the Great Salt Lake.
 Note the Geographic Names Information System (GNIS) likely needs to be corrected to be consistent with the U.S. Geological Survey report and map.